-Space Availability Update: As of August 28, 2024 we do still have space available in Early Engineers for kindergarten girls.
-Please add your student to the wait list and we will notify you promptly if a space is available.
-Students are chosen off the wait list based on the grade and gender balances of the group, other siblings or parents enrolled with Broomfield STEM, and the length of time a student has been on the wait list.
+Students will be chosen off the wait list based on the grade and gender balances of the group, other siblings or parents involved with Broomfield STEM, and the length of time a student has been on the wait list.
 Wait lists do carry over from year to year, and we use them to gauge interest for future program planning.
+You will be asked to re-enroll on the waitlist each year, but you will not lose your initial place in line.

 ADDITIONAL INFORMATION - PLEASE READ